 The foundation of the current Casco Bay Island Transit District (Casco Bay Lines) regular-service schedules dates to well over 50 years ago.
 Since that time, Casco Bay Lines has only made schedule changes in an ad hoc fashion in response to isolated requests.
 Over time, the system has grown increasingly inefficient, resulting in increased operating expenses and lower customer satisfaction with the existing schedules.

 As part of a long-range strategic planning process undertaken by the Casco Bay Lines Board of Directors (Board) between 2015 and 2016, the Board agreed to a number of goals and priorities, one of which was to conduct an analysis of the existing schedules to determine whether new service schedules should be implemented in order to improve both efficiencies and customer satisfaction.
 The Board developed a Project Overview Statement and a special advisory committee to guide this work.
-The Schedule Advisory Committee was structured by the Board to include seats for members of the Board, staff and general public representing the islands served by the ferry system.
+The Schedule Advisory Committee (SAC) was structured by the Board to include seats for members of the Board, staff and general public representing the islands served by the ferry system.

 The Board agreed on goals for any new schedule considered, including that it should improve transportation options for residents, tourists and other visitors, be presented in a manner that is user friendly on paper and online, include a documented process for future schedule changes, improve efficiencies, create schedule uniformity, simplify service and not result in an immediate fare increase.
 The Board determined that the process of creating the new schedule must consider Collective Bargaining Agreements, fleet composition, existing facilities, preserve all major lines of service and include robust public participation.

 In April 2017, Casco Bay Lines issued a Request for Proposals (RFP) to identify a marine transportation consulting firm to conduct the analysis and make a recommendation to the Board.
 Four firms submitted proposals, two were short listed for interviews and KPFF from Seattle, Washington, was selected.
 Casco Bay Lines entered into a contract with KPFF in July of 2017 and they immediately began the work of gathering information on ridership, freight, vehicle and financial data, as well as learning about the existing schedule and the current fleet of vessels.
-The Schedule Advisory Committee met to kick-off the project with a public meeting in July 2017.
+The SAC met to kick-off the project with a public meeting in July 2017.

-Working with KPFF and the Schedule Advisory Committee, Casco Bay Lines issued a public survey to gather stakeholder input anonymously to inform the process.
+Working with KPFF and the SAC, Casco Bay Lines issued a public survey to gather stakeholder input anonymously to inform the process.
 The survey, focused on various aspects of the sailing schedule and ferry usage, was open online from August 24 to September 15, 2017, and was promoted via Casco Bay Lines’ email list, other email lists used on the islands, the Casco Bay Lines website, posters, and an open house at the Terminal on August 29 2017.
 Paper surveys were also made available.
 At the survey’s close, there were 640 total responses.

 The team then held public meetings on Peaks Island, Little Diamond Island and Great Diamond Island on September 26, 2017, and Long Island, Cliff Island and Chebeague Island on September 27, 2017, to solicit additional input and discuss preliminary analysis of the survey results.